 Artists in the Schools

 The Artists in the Schools (AITS) Program is under the jurisdiction of the Hawai‘i State Foundation on Culture and the Arts (HSFCA).
-We are pleased to have AITS as one of our programs, as arts education is a top priority in the HSCA Strategic Plan: “Strengthen arts education pre-K through 12 and plan for lifelong learning.”
+We are pleased to have AITS as one of our programs, as arts education is a top priority in the HSFCA Strategic Plan: “Strengthen arts education pre-K through 12 and plan for lifelong learning.”
 The AITS Program provides an engaging, creative and fun learning experience based on the Fine Arts standards, through residencies with qualified teaching artists from the Artistic Teaching Partners (ATP) Roster.
 Many of these artists integrate their art form with other core curriculum areas, such as language arts, math, social studies, and science, meeting both Fine Arts and other core standards.

 All public schools, including charter schools, are eligible to apply to the HSFCA for grants of up to $6,000 per school for artist residencies.
 Schools must use a teaching artist from the HSFCA’s Artistic Teaching Partners Roster.
 A residency consists of 5-8 or more sessions by the artist with the same students.
 The learning experiences must support the Fine Arts Standards from the Department of Education Hawai‘i Content and Performance Standards III.
 Schools must contribute 10 percent of the grant amount received, in cash, towards residency expenses.

-2014-2015 AITS Partnership Grant Application Guidelines (11 pg PDF)
+2015-2016 AITS Partnership Grant Application Guidelines (PDF)

-2014-2015 AITS Partnership Grant Application Forms (5 pg writeable Word doc)
+2014-2015 AITS Partnership Grant Application Form PREVIEW (PDF)

-2014-2015 AITS Partnership Grant Application Budget Form (1 pg spreadsheet)
+2015-2016 AITS Partnership Grant Application Budget Form (1 pg writeable spreadsheet)

 For more information on the Arts Education Program, contact Vivien Lee, Arts Program Specialist, via email at firstname.lastname@example.org or call (808) 586-0768.